collectiveacuity/jsonModel/REFERENCE.rst

 Components Map
 --------------
 The default validation process can be modified, and other (less common) conditionals can be added through the components map of the model.
 Whereas the schema map provides a transparent data architecture that is self-valid, the components map can be used to specify the conditions of acceptable data for any number of fields in the schema.
-The component map is an optional flat dictionary where each key in the component map designates a particular path in the schema using the '.' and [0] nomenclature of nesting and array identification.
+The component map is an optional flat dictionary where each key in the component map designates a particular path in the schema using the dot-path ('.' and [0]) nomenclature of nesting and array identification.

 **Components Example**::